cowprotocol/docs-v1/docs/solvers/in-depth-solver-specification/output-batch-auction-solutions.md

 * `"exec_sell_amount"`: a stringified integer with the amount that the AMM sells.
 * `"exec_plan"`: this entry helps to specify the order in which the different AMM interactions are to be executed.
 It consists of two entries (which can be thought of as coordinates), `"position"` and `"sequence"`, that are non-negative integers, and a third boolean entry labeled `"internal"`; the `internal` flag is discussed in the section below.
 The reason that two entries/coordinates are used is to more precisely describe potential dependencies among AMM orders.
 In particular, two AMM orders that have a different `sequence` entry are independent and their relative order of execution does not matter.
 However, for all AMM orders with the same `sequence` entry, the order specified by the `position` entry must be respected, i.e., all such orders must be executed sequentially, in increasing order of the `position` entry.

-An example of a Constant Product AMM execution entry is given below<mark style="color:blue;">.</mark>
+An example of a Constant Product AMM execution entry is given below.

 {% code overflow="wrap" %}
 ```json